Learn everything you need to know about how to apply for Google Grants in this guide.

 • Own the domain of a secure, optimized website.
 Google needs to verify that your nonprofit’s website is in a position to achieve online advertising success.
 We’ll discuss website optimization tips later on.

-• Receive verification from TechSoup.
-If you’re not already registered with TechSoup, the third-party organization Google partners with to verify nonprofits, we’ll cover how to get verified in the next section.
+• Receive verification from Percent.
+If you’re not already registered with Percent, the third-party organization Google partners with to verify nonprofits, we’ll cover what to expect in the next section.

 • Agree to Google’s policies and terms of service.
 You’ll need to agree to the policies of both Google for Nonprofits and the Google Ad Grant program itself.

-Once you confirm that you meet or have the ability to meet all of the Google Ad Grant requirements, you’re ready to move on to the next step: TechSoup verification.
+Once you confirm that you meet or have the ability to meet all of the Google Ad Grant requirements, you’re ready to move on to the next step.

-Once you have your TechSoup validation token, you’re ready to create a Google for Nonprofits account.
+Once you meet the requirements, you’re ready to create a Google for Nonprofits account.
 This is the account you’ll use to access the final Google Ad Grant application forms.

 Registering for Google for Nonprofits is necessary to apply for the grant, but it also gives your nonprofit access to additional useful tools like Google Workspace and the YouTube Nonprofit Program.
 These resources can help keep your team organized and allow you to use exclusive features like YouTube donation buttons.